-A European tour in 2016 was tracked by his two son’s film crew resulting in the DVD documentary 24 Days.
+A short club tour in Germany that took place in 2016 was tracked by his two son’s film crew resulting in the DVD documentary 24 Days.

-Now 50 years since the release of the iconic celebration of life, Mungo Jerry’s, In The Summertime, Ray Dorset aka Mungo Jerry is still much in demand, and his latest album, Xstreme, together with its rave reviews, add to his vast catalogue of recorded material – drawing these positive comments.
+Since the release of the 1970 iconic celebration of life, Mungo Jerry’s, In The Summertime, Ray Dorset (aka Mungo Jerry) is still much in demand, and his latest album, Xstreme, together with its rave reviews, add to his vast catalogue of recorded material – drawing these positive comments.

 “…top stuff throughout as ever, particularly ‘Mr.Teacher’ and ‘Come To The Party’, very Fats Domino-like, but the funky stuff with predominant sax on the other tracks works really well…”

 “…’In The Summertime’ part 727 it is not…”